Punishment In Schools And How It Affects Children

 • Most students who received corporal punishment were in the southern US, particularly Alabama, Arkansas, Mississippi, and Texas.

-How does school corporal punishment affect children?
+How does corporal punishment in schools affect children’s behavior?

 In addition to the disparities around corporal punishment by race, disability status, and gender, corporal punishment can also have a range of negative consequences.